• Skip to main content

 In the realm of “famous” martinis, there is also the martini at Connaught Bar in London – which is also fantastic.

 It’s a bit more traditional than the Atlas version, in that it’s larger and stronger.
-When I think of a true martini with 3 olives and smack you in the face gin, the Connaught delivers.
+When I think of a true martini with 3 olives and smack-you-in-the-face gin, the Connaught delivers.

 However, unlike the Atlas recipe, it’s also difficult to recreate due to the “tinctures” that they add based on your preference.